MILA-Wien/collectivo-ux/README.md

-# machmit
+# collectivo frontend

-Machmit is a vuejs based web application to manage your tasks and shifts.
+A vue.js based web application for [collectivo](https://github.com/MILA-Wien/collectivo).

-## Run machmit
+## Run collectivo-ux

 Run the following command to start the app (it needs docker and docker-compose to be installed):